 Once buried underneath the same lava that devoured Pompeii as a whole, Herculaneum was a thriving Roman city that was a luxury spot for the rich.
 Today, the city, after being buried for hundreds of years underneath volcanic ash, serves as a memory of how the rich Roman empire and its people once ruled the lands.

-From an archeological standpoint, Herculaneum is also one of the best-preserved ancient Roman structures out there with most of the houses, buildings, roofs, and even organic food still intact.
+From an archaeological standpoint, Herculaneum is also one of the best-preserved ancient Roman structures out there with most of the houses, buildings, roofs, and even organic food still intact.

 The Herculaneum Archeological Site is also an underrated and lesser-known spot than the popular Pompeii ruins which means crowds here are also really less, giving you plenty of space to walk around and avoid bumping into people.
 It’s also a comparatively smaller site, only needing a day to walk around and fully explore for those who are pressed for time.

-But for those who are looking forward to exploring a huge metropolis complete with ancient amphitheaters, brothels, and large structures, head to Pompeii to witness the grandeur of it all.
+But for those who are looking forward to exploring a huge metropolis complete with ancient amphitheatres, brothels, and large structures, head to Pompeii to witness the grandeur of it all.

 Herculaneum History and The Eruption of Vesuvius